Cairo High School: Rivalry trophies

-Concert and Marching Band
+Concert and marching band

-The Cairo High School band was first established in September 1946 and the first director was William "Major" T. Verran.
-Major conducted the band from its inception until 1972.
-The marching band first took the field in 1947 during a football game.
+The Cairo High School band was first established in September 1946 and first took the field in 1947 during a football game.

-After the retirement of Major, the band was under the direction of Joe David III.
-Mr. David held the baton from 1972 until 1982, and again from 1986 until his retirement in 1996.
-Mr. David was an inductee into the Georgia Bandmaster's Hall of Fame and also awarded the GMEA Distinguished Career Award.
+Joe David III was the band director from 1984 to 1996.
+He was an inductee into the Georgia Bandmaster's Hall of Fame and was awarded the Georgia Music Educators Association Distinguished Career Award.
 A music scholarship was established after his death to aid members of the band in a pursuit of a music major in college.
 The award is $1000 and awarded annually.